BrianGon/stacey-portfolio/README.md

 Patched errors related to PHP 8:

 - in the base app,
 - in the included Twig 1.x library,
 - in the included SLIR library and
 - updated the Markdown Extra parser library to the last version.

-All the libraries remain close to the original versions and aren't composer managed to keep it simple, hence retrofit rather than update.
+All the libraries remain close to the original versions and aren't composer managed to keep it simple, hence a retrofit rather than update.

+---

 Stacey takes content from `.yml` files, image files and implied directory structure and generates a website.
 It is a no-database, dynamic website generator.